BurakCemil/node-express/README.md

 * Docker: docker-compose with a custom Alpine Node.js container with `nodemon` to allow for faster development and a standard MongoDB container. `docker-compose up --build` to get started and Google.com if you don't know what I am talking about.
 Currently docker-compose is mounting this directory, which allows for instant code changes to be registered together with nodemon!

 * **Don't use this setup in production!** This setup has been created for fast development.
 A separate Docker setup is needed for production depending on your requirements, which can vary immensely.
-Especially valid for the missing env. variables for the DB auth etc. Furthermore the current error messages for the login are too verbose and allow user enumeration - you should always return a generic error message when login was unsuccessful.
+Especially valid for the missing env. variables for the DB auth etc. Furthermore the current error messages for the login are too verbose and allow user enumeration - you should always return a generic error message when login was unsuccessful - my idea here was to show you what errors you should catch.

 ## Open todos